Recital of Gautier Capuçon, Cello and Yuja Wang, Piano

 Gautier Capuçon is a true 21st century ambassador for the cello.
 Performing internationally with many of the world’s foremost conductors and instrumentalists, he is also founder and leader of the ‘Classe d’Excellence de Violoncelle’ at the Fondation Louis Vuitton in Paris.
 A multiple award winner, he is acclaimed for his expressive musicianship, exuberant virtuosity, and for the deep sonority of his 1701 Matteo Goffriller cello.

-Critical superlatives and audience ovations have followed Yuja Wang’s dazzling career.
-The Beijing-born pianist, celebrated for her charismatic artistry and captivating stage presence, is ready to register fresh achievements during the 2017-18 season which features recitals, concert series, and extensive tours with some of the world’s most venerated ensembles and conductors.
-She begins the summer of 2017 on tour with the London Symphony Orchestra and Michael Tilson Thomas and a programme featuring Brahms’ Piano Concerto No.2, followed by a performance of the first concerto at the Ravinia Festival with the Chicago Symphony Orchestra, under the baton of Lionel Bringuier.
+Critical superlatives and audience ovations have continuously followed Yuja Wang’s dazzling career.
+The Beijing-born pianist, celebrated for her charismatic artistry and captivating stage presence, is set to achieve new heights during the 2019/20 season, which features recitals, concert series, as well as season residencies, and extensive tours with some of the world’s most venerated ensembles and conductors.

-Yuja Wang was born into a musical family in Beijing.
-After childhood piano studies in China, she received advanced training in Canada and at Philadelphia’s Curtis Institute of Music under Gary Graffman.
+Yuja received advanced training in Canada and at Philadelphia’s Curtis Institute of Music under Gary Graffman.
 Her international breakthrough came in 2007 when she replaced Martha Argerich as soloist with the Boston Symphony Orchestra.
-Two years later she signed an exclusive contract with Deutsche Grammophon and has since established her place among the world’s leading artists with a succession of critically acclaimed performances and recordings.
+She later signed an exclusive contract with Deutsche Grammophon and has since established her place among the world’s leading artists, with a succession of critically acclaimed performances and recordings.

 - PIANO CONCERTOS · KLAVIERKONZERTE